pgalantec/electrochromic_characterization/README.md

     As it can be observed, there are two main parameters, "videos", that is a list with the configuration of your own experiments, and "lego_srgb" that are the nominal srgb values of the LEGO bricks included in the color checker.

 5. Once the experiments have been configured, scripts are launched to obtain the resulting analysis.

+   The program works by automatically generating the region of interest in the video.
+If this does not work, it can be loaded in “output/exp1/mask.png” a binary mask and the predefined region will be used.

     ```bash
     python -m src.experiment
     ```

-6. Finally, results are stored in the experiment directory inside output folder.
+8. Finally, results are stored in the experiment directory inside output folder.

 Additionally, "compare_curves.py" script has been provided,